 As we imagine it, there is a growing need to increase the multidisciplinary approach to the work we do, to include innovative approaches, methods, and biomarkers.

-For example, one of our studies [Diabetes and Women's Health Study] is on the transition from gestational diabetes to type 2 diabetes.
+For example, one of our studies is on the transition from gestational diabetes to type 2 diabetes.
 This study utilizes a novel approach of recruiting women from external [to NIH], ongoing longitudinal cohorts.
 This study has many benefits in that we have access to all of the previously collected data, the newly collected data, and a variety of biospecimens, including blood, toenails, and saliva, with permission to extract DNA.
 In addition, we are currently planning a study of the offspring born to the women in the study.

 This study embodies the growing broad approach to studying diseases in populations.
 It will compare biospecimens from adolescents exposed to gestational diabetes or maternal obesity with those from adolescents born to pregnancies free of these complications.
 The study will use this comparison to assess the cardiovascular and reproductive impacts of gestational diabetes and maternal obesity.